Recognition of prior learning - challenging the outcome of your application

 Making an appeal

-Appeals must be submitted within six months of the date on the recognition of prior learning outcome email.
-A fee of £120 is payable for this service and is refundable if the appeal is successful.
-If you have booked an examination for a unit requested via recognition of prior learning and the review results in your being awarded that unit, the entry fee for this unit will be refunded.
+Appeals must be submitted within 28 days of the CII confirming that all other routes of enquiry have been exhausted.
+A fee of £122 is payable for this service and is refundable if the appeal is successful.
+If you have booked an enrolment for a unit requested via recognition of prior learning and the appeal results in your being awarded that unit, the entry fee for this unit will be refunded.
 The CII bears no responsibility for any other expense or consequential loss incurred by candidates as a result of their entering into the appeals process.

 We will send written acknowledgement of the appeal and indicate the period within which the appeal will be considered, followed by a written account of the outcome.